 Location: The market runs from the Tha Phae Gate roughly 1km down the full length of Ratchadamnoen Road.

-Ah my sixth day in Chiang Mai, I never ever ever want to leave.
-I’ve never fallen in love with a city quite like this.
+Ah, my sixth day in Chiang Mai.
+I never ever ever want to leave.
+I don’t think I’ve ever fallen in love with a city quite like this.
 The final day on any holiday is all about the dreaded packing – if you actually manage to do tons of sightseeing and activities on your last day I salute you.
 Sunday was actually one of my favourite days in the city as we visited the famous Sunday Walking Street Night Market.
 Whilst there are many markets in Chiang Mai, this particular one spans an impressive kilometre and is filled with so many unique treasures and delicious food.
 If you fancy immersing yourself more into the culture, why not look beyond street food and take a cooking class in Chiang Mai to wrap up your trip?

 So, have you ever visited Chiang Mai?
 What was your favourite thing about the city?
 Let me know in the comments below and we can reminisce together!
 If you haven’t visited before and need any more advice, ask away in the comments – I’m happy to help 🙂